 On October 15, Sun Valley Radio Inc. received approval to operate a new AM station at Winkler-Morden.
 The station would broadcast on frequency 1530 kHz and operate with a power of 10,000 watts daytime and 1,000 watts at night.
 Henry F. Wiebe, Mayor of Winkler, was one of the shareholders in Sun Valley.
-The new station was to provide a high degree of local news and information and was to commence operations by October 15, 1980.
+The new station was to provide a high degree of local news and information and went on the air in1980.

-CISV began broadcasting on August 1.
+CISV began broadcasting full time on June 12th.
 The “SV” in the call letters: Sun Valley.

 On February 15, the CRTC renewed CISV's licence until September 30, 1989.